skip to main content

 Radioembolization (Y90)

-Radioembolization is a minimally invasive procedure that combines embolization and radiation therapy to treat liver cancer.
-Tiny glass or resin beads filled with the radioactive isotope yttrium Y-90 are placed inside the blood vessels that feed a tumor.
+Radioembolization is a minimally invasive procedure that combines embolization and radiation therapy to treat cancers in the liver.
+Tiny beads filled with a radioactive isotope are placed inside the blood vessels that supply a tumor.
 This blocks the supply of blood to the cancer cells and delivers a high dose of radiation to the tumor while sparing normal tissue.
 It can help extend the lives of patients with inoperable tumors and improve their quality of life.

 Your doctor will tell you how to prepare and instruct you on eating or drinking before the procedure.
 Tell your doctor if there's a possibility you are pregnant or breastfeeding and discuss any recent illnesses, medical conditions, allergies and medications you're taking, including herbal supplements and aspirin.
 You may be advised to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or blood thinners several days prior to your procedure.
 Leave jewelry at home and wear loose, comfortable clothing.
 You may be asked to wear a gown.
 Have someone drive you home afterward, and plan to have your contact with children and adults restricted for three to seven days.